Call Today: 407-540-1551

 Disorderly Conduct in Florida

-For the most part, Disorderly Conduct is a catch-all crime used by law enforcement to arrest people who are acting unruly.
+Disorderly Conduct is a catch-all crime that is primarily used by law enforcement to arrest people who are acting unruly.

-• Other conduct that constitutes a breach of the peace
+2. Engages in brawling, fighting, or other conduct that constitutes a breach of the peace.

 Penalties for Disorderly Conduct